RarelyCharlie/rarelycharlie.github.io/_includes/glossary.md

 A setting that prevents an ~~account~~ from using ~~7 Cups~~.
 Used to protect the ~~community~~ after some ~~rule~~ has been broken.

 # bat call
-An e-mail alert sent to designated ~~listeners/listener~~ when there are many ~~general requests/general request~~ waiting to be taken
+An e-mail alert sent to designated ~~listeners/listener~~ when there are many ~~general requests/general request~~ waiting to be taken.

 # Beginner
 Third of the 27 groups of ~~listener~~ ~~levels./level~~

+# behavior point
+Point assigned to a ~~listener~~ or ~~member~~ for unwanted behavior.

 # Big Steps
 12th of the twenty groups of ~~member~~ ~~levels./level~~

+# bio
+The owner-supplied part of the information in a ~~profile~~, short for biography, even though the information is not usually biographical.

 # bio design
 The design of the owner-supplied part of the information in a ~~profile~~.
 Also a team of people who help others in the ~~community,/community~~ especially ~~listeners/listener~~, to create fancy designs for their profiles.
-(The term “bio” comes from “biography”.)

 # block
 A setting that prevents a pair of ~~accounts/account~~ from having any contact with each other.
 Used to protect people from unwanted ~~chats/chat~~ or ~~messages/message~~.